Date / Time 2019

 Road Controlling Authority Staff and their consultants and contractors involved in road network management road safety; and those wishing to participate in Crash Reduction Studies and Safety Audits.
 Whilst the focus is on infrastructure engineering and speed, anyone who works in the field of road safety from a safe system perspective is likely to gain some knowledge from it.

 The programme (refer to draft, click here) is very intensive with sessions mixed between theory and practice presented by New Zealand and International experts in their fields.
-Practical projects include field work in any weather on the day and at night, and groups work well into the evening.
-Transport for field trips is provided but licensed drivers are chosen from the group members.
+Practical projects include field work in any weather on the day and at night, and groups work well into the evening, often till after 11.30pm.
+For this reason we ask local Auckland attendees to strongly consider living in the hotel for the week Transport for field trips is provided but licensed drivers are chosen from the group members.
 Field work is included for Crash Reduction Studies and Safety Audit projects.

 A recent revision of the programme emphasises the Understanding and Managing of Network safety performance utilising the Safe System approach.
 This information is included on the first day of the course and provides a critical day of instruction for which it is essential all attendees are involved from the start at 8.15 am.